 - Give everybody a heads up a couple of minutes before the time’s up

-Not sure how to effectively structure your sync-ups?
+Not sure how to effectively structure your daily sync-ups?
 These free templates will get you started:

 - Daily Stand-Up Scrum Meeting 🧠